Skip to main content

 Now: Employers are not explicitly/directly liable if their employees are harassed by customers/clients/other third parties.

-What the Bill says: The Bill would make employers liable for third party harassment unless the employer took all reasonably practicable steps to prevent this.
+What the Bill says: The Bill would make employers liable for third party harassment unless the employer took all reasonable steps to prevent this.
 This covers all types of harassment not just sexual harassment.

 What next: It’s not clear what additional consultation there will be on this measure before it comes into effect.

-Disclosure of sexual harassment to be regarded as protected disclosure
+Disclosure of sexual harassment to be added to list of qualifying disclosures

 Now: Employees who disclose a breach of health and safety obligations or other breach of the law are protected as whistleblowers if they reasonably believe the disclosure is in the public interest.
-Sexual harassment complaints can already be protected disclosures where they meet the public interest test and count as a breach of health and safety obligations or breach of a legal obligation.
+Sexual harassment complaints can already be disclosures which qualify for protection where they meet the public interest test and count as a breach of health and safety obligations or breach of a legal obligation.

-What the Bill says: The Bill would add disclosing sexual harassment to the list of what counts as a protected disclosure, making it more explicit that this can amount to whistleblowing – as long as it meets the public interest disclosure test.
+What the Bill says: The Bill would add disclosing sexual harassment to the list of what counts as a qualifying disclosure, making it more explicit that this can amount to whistleblowing – as long as it meets the est of reasonable belief that it is made in the public interest (and other tests needed for it to be a protected disclosure).

 What next: It’s not clear what additional consultation there will be on this measure before it comes into effect.